Sue Hannay - MA Relationship Therapy, UAD Couple Counselling, MBACP

 Other areas of counselling I deal with

-Couples and families £60 per 50 minute session
+Fees are £60 per 50 minute session

 I offer a limited number of sessions at reduced rates for young people and those with restricted income.